Netflix/falcor/README.md

 1. Move all types of objects with non-overlapping to a shared location in the JSON object.

+# Asynchronous MVC Pattern

+The Falcor Model has an asynchronous API.

 # Frequently Asked Questions

 1. How do I retrieve all the data in a collection in a single request.

 In general requesting the entire contents of a collection in a single request can be hazardous.
-While lists may start small, they can grow over time as the data in backend data store grows.
-If an application request the entire contents of a list that gradually grows over time, it can eventually result in unnecessarily long load times and even out-of-memory exceptions.
+While lists may start small, they can grow over time.
+If an application requests the entire contents of a list that can grow over time, it can eventually result in unnecessarily long load times and even out-of-memory exceptions.

-*Falcor is designed for Applications that display information to human beings in real-time.* Rather than requesting the entire contents of a list, applications are encouraged to use paging to retrieve the first  based on the clients screen-size.
+*Falcor is designed for Applications that display information to human beings in real-time.* Rather than requesting the entire contents of a list, applications are encouraged to use paging to retrieve the first page as quickly as possible.
+Typically applications retrieve the first visible page of a list as well as the list length in one request to the Model (and consequently the server).
+At that point applications can choose whether to load the rest of the list as soon as the first page and length are displayed on screen, or simply lazily load pages as the user scrolls through the list.